seankoko98/CodeSelfPortrait/README.md

-## Empty Example for P5.js
+## Self Portrait
-#### by Scott Kildall
+#### by Sean Ko

 ### Overview
-This is a modified version of the p5.js Empty Example that simplifies the directory structure
+This is my first self portrait assignment!

 ### Technical Details

-Modify the sketch.js setup() and draw() functions and begin adding functions!
+This project was made entirely of code functions